lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 existence of a Registration Authority (RA) separate from the Certification Authority.
-The functions that the registration authority may carry out will vary from case to case but MAY include personal authentication, token distribution, checking certificate requests and authentication of their origin, revocation reporting, name assignment, archival of key pairs, et cetera.
+The functions that the registration authority may carry out will vary from case to case but MAY include identity checking, token distribution, checking certificate requests and authentication of their origin, revocation reporting, name assignment, archival of key pairs, et cetera.